codacy/docs/docs/user-guide/synced-organizations/what-are-synced-organizations.md

 Delete an organization to remove that organization and all its repositories from Codacy.

-To delete an organization, open the **Profile** page and click the button **Delete organization**.
-Codacy will ask for your feedback on why you are deleting your organization.
+To delete an organization, open the **Profile** page and click the button **Delete organization**. **If you are using Codacy Cloud**, Codacy will ask for your feedback on why you are deleting your organization.

 ![Deleting an organization](images/organization-settings.png)